 Please note that you are not required to submit any additional materials, only to complete the Wait List Reply Form, which you can do above.
 If you choose to submit updates to your file, it is important that you make sure they will contribute in a substantive way or provide new information.
 All updates should be sent to your regional admissions representative.
 You can find contact information for your admissions counselor here: http://apply.jhu.edu/contact/staff.html

 .
-Include your full name, birth date, school name, and a note that the materials are to be used as a wait list update on any materials you send.Why was I wait-listed?
-Was this just a way to break the bad news more gently?
+Include your full name, birth date, school name, and a note that the materials are to be used as a wait list update on any materials you send.Is the wait list ranked?

 The wait list is not ranked.
 We conduct a holistic review of all wait-listed applicants who chose to remain on the wait list if spots become available in the class.
 What are my chances of being admitted from the wait list?